-The video-game levee is about to break.
-After a long COVID slumber marked by dispiriting delays, botched launches, and the murky unreality of living through the aftershocks of a global pandemic, the first few months of 2022 are absolutely lousy with high-profile releases.
+The video-game levee finally broke.
+After a long COVID slumber marked by dispiriting delays, botched launches, and the murky unreality of living through the aftershocks of a global pandemic, the first few months of 2022 were absolutely lousy with high-profile releases.
 The power brokers of the game industry admitted defeat last summer and hastily retreated from the 2021 Christmas season.
-That collective evacuation has led to a historic, panic-inducing bottleneck at the end of February.
+That collective evacuation led to a historic, panic-inducing bottleneck at the end of February.
 Horizon Forbidden West, Elden Ring, and a new Destiny expansion all come out in the same week.
 Smaller studios are actually pushing their shipping dates earlier into the year, just to eschew the onslaught.
 At long last, the stove is hot again.

 Last year, we highlighted some of the more offbeat games catching traction in the void left behind by absconding triple-A publishers.
 That will remain true going forward — the indie scene is as vibrant as ever — but I’m thrilled that the Zeitgeist is back.
 I think the most fun I have playing video games is when everyone in the hobby is knee-deep in the exact same campaign.
 Titillating rumors, coded memes, and semi-concealed spoilers slowly build up pressure in the timeline as we all race to see the credits roll in order to join the conversation.
 We’re all going to have a lot of fun talking about games this year.